hyperledger/toc/project-reports/2023/2023-Q3-Hyperledger-AnonCreds.md

 [Cheqd.io]: https://cheqd.io/
 [Cardano]: https://cardano.org/

-Work on embedded the [AnonCreds Rust] implementation in [Aries Cloud Agent Python] has stalled, and the maintainers of that library are reorganizing that effort.
+Work on embedding the [AnonCreds Rust] implementation in [Aries Cloud Agent Python] has stalled, and the maintainers of that library are reorganizing that effort.
 The maintainers of the [Aries VCX] implementation recently connected with the AnonCreds maintainers with an offer to help with the AnonCreds implementation to